bassmanitram/actions-for-nautilus/README.md

 It is also possible that the semantics of the more complex command structures rely upon shell features that, if you are not using BASH as your system shell, will not work for you.

+(Note that there are a number of programs that allow you to manage the X clipboards from the command line - `xsel`, `xclipboard`, ... - all are usable with this extension.
+However for the sample configuration we had to pick one, so `xclip` was chosen).

 ### The Gnome Terminal "No Close" profile
 When executing the `gnome-terminal` command, the sample configuration references a